Green Power Partnership

 Q: What lessons have you learned in making the switch to green power or in increasing your green power use?

-Q: What advice would you give to other organizations interested in using green power?
+What advice would you give to other organizations interested in using green power, and is there anything you would do differently?

 U.S. Environmental Protection Agency's Green Power Partnership Register Here